 - Day 2 – Drive through the Mont Blanc tunnel to the upper Val d’Aosta and ascend the Punta Hellbronner lift to access the high snowy glaciers of the Italian side of Monte Bianco.
 Enjoy a glacier journey, climb a 3500m peak via a mixed rocky scramble and practise glacier travel & crevasse rescue techniques.

 - Day 3 – An enjoyable intro to alpine rock climbing & general climbing ropework techniques.
 This is a lower altitude day with no crampons & ice axes.
-A more relaxing walk in trainers gives us access to the lovely slabby Gneiss cliffs of Chamonix’s Aiguilles Rouges.
-Here we can enjoy some single pitch rock climbing, abseiling & general rope work training as well as perhaps make an ascent of the highly scenic & photogenic ‘Aiguillette’.
-The day can be reviewed with a briefing for the final hut & expedition phase at the pretty Refuge Tre-le-Champ.
+A more relaxing walk in trainers gives us access to some of the fine lower altitude and valley crags around the Mt Blanc Range.
+Here we can enjoy some single pitch rock climbing, abseiling & general rope work training as well as an alpine ice cream and briefing for the final hut & expedition phase.